abu14/Twitter-Sentiment-Analysis-Prediction/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project Overview
 This project aims to analyze the sentiment of tweets using machine learning techniques.
-The primary goal is to classify tweets as positive, negative, or neutral based on their content.
-The process involves several key steps: data collection, preprocessing, feature extraction, model training, and evaluation.
-Tweets are collected using the Twitter API and stored in a DataFrame.
+The primary goal is to classify tweets as positive, negative, neutral, or irrelevant based on their content.
+The process involves several key steps: data ingestion, preprocessing, model training, and evaluation.
+Tweets are collected using the provided Kaggle dataset with a training and validation dataframe.
 Preprocessing includes text normalization, tokenization, removal of stopwords, and vectorization using TF-IDF.
-A machine learning model, such as a logistic regression or a random forest classifier, is trained on the preprocessed data.
+A machine learning algorithms, such as a support vector machines, a random forest classifier, and others wass trained on the preprocessed data.
 The model's performance is evaluated using metrics like accuracy, precision, recall, and F1-score.
-The final model is then used to predict the sentiment of new tweets, providing valuable insights into public opinion on various topics.
+The final and best performing model is then used to predict the sentiment of new tweets, providing valuable insights into public opinion on various topics.

 <!-- Architecture -->
 ## Architecture